Application deadline: Friday, March 15, 2019 Internship time frame: June 3, 2019 – September 2, 2019

 Interns are expected to work a 40-hour work week, with two days off each week.
 Sites are open seven days/week, schedules do fluctuate.

-- Internships begin June 1, 2017 and end on Labor Day , with potential to extend through September.
+Internships begin May 30th, 2018 and end on September 3rd, 2018, Labor Day , with potential to extend through September.
 Schedules can be negotiated during interview process.

 All AHS interns are expected to assume professional responsibilities and to complete required projects.

 Interns are required to attend special events at hours that vary from the typical 8 hour work day.
 Work schedules will be “flexed” accordingly.

 There is no smoking of any kind, or alcohol use, at any time, on the job.

 The dress code for AHS is casual, and interns are expected to dress appropriately for their job duties.
 Special events and docent responsibilities require a more professional appearance and or period costuming.

 Pay periods fall on/around the 3rd and 18th of each month.

 Interns shall be required to attend all mandatory training unless their supervisor approves their absence.

-Interns are important ambassadors representing the Aspen Historical Society throughout the summer.
+Interns are important ambassadors representing the Aspen Historical Society, throughout the summer.
 It is expected that you will accept this role enthusiastically and carry it with pride.